Footprint for NationsNot Translated

 In today’s world, where humanity is already exceeding planetary limits, ecological assets are becoming more critical.
 Each country has its own ecological risk profile: Many are running ecological deficits, with Footprints larger than their own biological capacity.
 Others depend heavily on resources from elsewhere, which are under increasing pressure.

 In some areas of the world, the implications of ecological deficits can be devastating, leading to resource loss, ecosystem collapse, debt, poverty, famine and war.

 The Ecological Footprint is a resource accounting tool that helps countries understand their ecological budget and gives them the data necessary to manage their resources and secure their future.

 National governments using the Footprint are able to:

 - Assess the value of their country’s ecological assets

 - Identify the risks associated with ecological deficits

 - Set policy that is informed by ecological reality and makes safeguarding resources a top priority

 It is almost certainly the case that countries and regions with surplus ecological reserves—not the ones relying on continued ecological deficit spending—will emerge as the robust and sustainable economies and societies of the future.

-* Time series data for all nations not available.
-National Footprint Account (NFA) results from the 2015 and 2014 edition are available for licensing.
-Please see descriptions of all the NFA Licenses at National Footprint Account Licenses.
+*National Footprint Account (NFA) results from the 2015 edition are available for licensing.
+For more information on available licenses, click here.
 For non-commercial, educational use only, we now offer free access to a new Public Data Package, which includes latest per capita Ecological Footprint and biocapacity results for 182 countries.
+Time series data for all nations is not available